-The following estimate indicates the gigantic proportions of the factor, ground rent, and its sufficiency to meet all reasonable costs of government, economically administered, not only without impoverishing the landowner, but without subjecting him at any time to a tax more burdensome or more continuous than that borne by every man that has lived in a house since a house tax was invented.
+The following estimate indicates the gigantic proportions of the factor ground rent, and its sufficiency to meet all reasonable costs of government economically administered, not only without impoverishing the landowner, but without subjecting him at any time to a

-The gross ground rent of the land of the city of Boston is by careful estimate not less than . \$50,000,000 Of this amount there is already taken in taxation 10,000,000 Leaving to the landowners of to-day a net ground rent of \$40,000,000 State and local taxes upon improvements, build- ings, personal property and polls amount to something over another 10,000,000 If this additional amount were taken from rent there would still remain to the landowners a balance of \$30,000,000
+The gross ground rent of the land of the City of Boston is by careful estimate more than . \$50,000,000 Of this amount there is already taken in taxation 10,000,000 Leaving to the landowners of to-day a net ground rent of \$40,000,000 The fact that this sum amounts to \$68 per capita, or \$340 per family, will help the mind to grasp its magnitude as a factor in the distribution of wealth.
+State and local taxes upon improvements, buildings, personal property, and polls amount to something over 11,000,000 If this additional amount were taken from rent there would still remain to the landowners a balance of \$29,000,000

-Coming to the consideration of means by which more revenue may be gradually raised from the land and the burden of taxation made more proportionate and reasonable, choice may be had from a variety of methods.
+Coming to the consideration of the means by which more revenue may be gradually raised from the land and the burden of taxation made more proportionate and reasonable, choice may be had from a variety of methods.
 The one most frequently suggested is that of appropriating by taxation part or all of the future increase in land values.
-If Boston should decide to start to-day and take in taxation her future unearned increment above the present value of \$635,000,000, the case would be exactly the same as that of some new community where no value has accrued, a situation in which the ideal justice of the single tax is so frequently conceded.
+If Boston should decide to start to-day and take in taxation her future unearned increment above the present value of \$653,000,000, the case would be exactly the same as that of some new community where no value has accrued, a situation in which the ideal justice of the single tax is so frequently conceded.